trilinos/Trilinos/packages/muelu/README.md

 ![logo_Blue](doc/logo_Blue1.png)

 MueLu is designed to solve large sparse linear systems of equations arising from PDE discretizations.
 MueLu provides easy-to-use multigrid solvers and preconditioners based on smoothed aggregation algorithms.
 As a multigrid framework, MueLu supports the design of highly application specific multigrid preconditioners.
-MueLu has been used for pressure solves within a low Mach thermal fluids simulation on 524K cores of a BlueGene/Q machine, and for solving a fully-coupled MHD problem on 524K BlueGene/Q cores.

 ## Overview